themosis/documentation/posttype.md

 $postType->set($args);
 ```

-* **$args**: _array_.
-Array of arguments in order to customize the behavior of your custom post type.
+* **$args**: _array_ Array of arguments in order to customize the behavior of your custom post type.
 Check the [WordPress Codex](http://codex.wordpress.org/Function_Reference/register_post_type) for the list of arguments you can pass to the set method.

 **Note**: The custom post type is not registered until you call the **set()** method.